ivvater/FootballLeague/README.md

-## Football leagues REST api

-### This is a Symfony Engineer Offsite Development Task
+### This is a Symfony JWT auth example implementation
 #### Notes:
 1) JWT authorisation implementation is primitive.
 With additional time efforts it can be extended with refresh token.
 2) Tests implemented in a primitive way as well (1 test with HTTP response for 1 endpoint).
 No negative testing.